Pittsburgh Roleplaying Organization

 Food (if necessary)

 Water (individual bottles are a good idea!)

 Boffer Weapons (if PCing or if you want to use your personal reps)

 Armor (if PCing or if you want to use your personal reps)

 Any necessary medication (Any medication –especially prescriptions- need to be labeled and in the original containers)

 A set of clean clothes (and shoes) for the ride home

-- Black is always a good idea for clothing if you are NPCing.
+- Black with no graphics or text is always a good idea for clothing if you are NPCing.

-- It does get chilly in the evenings so please bring warm clothes to wear under your NERO clothes.
+- It does get chilly in the evenings so please bring warm clothes to wear under your costume clothes.

 We hope you found this information useful in planning for your first event.
 If you have any questions about PRO, the rules, or anything else you may think of, please feel free to contact us.